-8. Town Administration: Inventory
+10. Town Administration: Inventory

-The Town is governed by a three person Selectboard elected for three year, alternating terms.
-The three members elect a chairperson and each receives a minimal stipend approved by the voters to cover commuting and communication expenses.
-An additional sum has been budgeted in recent years to compensate any select person for unusual time and expense devoted to Town business.
-Meetings of the board are held on the second Tuesday of the month at the Town office and special meetings are scheduled when necessary.
+The Town is governed by a three-person Select Board elected for three-year, alternating terms.
+The three members elect a chairperson, and each receives a modest stipend approved by the voters to cover commuting and communication expenses.
+An additional sum has been budgeted in recent years to compensate Select Board members for unusual time and expense devoted to Town business.
+Meetings of the board are held on the second Tuesday of the month at the Town Office, and special meetings are scheduled when necessary.

 A clerk and treasurer are elected annually by residents at Town Meeting.
-These are part time salaried positions.
+These are parttime salaried positions.

 The Tax Collector is elected annually and is compensated by a percentage of the delinquent taxes collected.
-Three auditors and listers are elected by the voters for three year, alternating terms and they are paid on an hourly basis.
+Three auditors and listers are elected by the voters for three-year, alternating terms, and they are paid on an hourly basis.

-The Selectboard hire the road crew.
+The Select Board hires the road crew.
 One of the crew is appointed to perform "foreman" responsibilities on an annual basis.

-The Selectboard appoints the five members of the Planning Commission for rotating terms.
-The Board appoints a representative to the Rutland Regional Planning Commission, the Rutland Regional Transportation Council, the Rutland County Solid Waste District, and an Animal Control Officer.
+The Select Board appoints the five members of the Planning Commission for rotating terms.
+The Board appoints a representative to the Rutland Regional Planning Commission, the Rutland Regional Transportation Council, and an Animal Control Officer.
 An attorney for the Town is retained on an hourly basis.
 The Board recommends the Town's Health Officer to the State Board of Health for appointment.

-The Board of Civil Authority, comprised of the select persons, justices of the peace, and Town clerk, resolve tax appeals made to the listers and deal with voter registration, election procedure, and counting of votes.
+The Board of Civil Authority, composed of the Select Board members, Justices of the Peace, and Town Clerk, receives tax appeals made to the listers and deals with voter registration, election procedure, and counting of votes.

-8. Town Administration: Policy
+10. Town Administration: Policy

-The Mount Holly Selectboard operates the Town as efficiently and cost consciously as possible because of budgetary restraints.
+The Mount Holly Select Board operates the Town as efficiently and cost consciously as possible in light of budgetary restraints.

-The Selectboard has established a capital funding program for all replacement of Town equipment and other major expenses.
+The Select Board has established a capital funding program for all replacement of Town equipment and other major expenses.